YunoHost-Apps/gotosocial_ynh/doc/DISCLAIMER.md

-* Any known limitations, constrains or stuff not working, such as (but not limited to):
+GoToSocial require a dedicated root domain, for example: gotosocial.domain.tld.

-  * GoToSocial require a dedicated root domain, eg. gotosocial.domain.tld
+This package is not-working single-sign on or LDAP integration.
-  * This package is not-working single-sign on or LDAP integration
+You will have a separate account from the rest of your Yunohost server, potentially with a different username and password.

-  * This package is currently set to single-instance that means you can run a single GoToSocial instance on a single server.
+You can only run a single GoToSocial instance on a single Yunohost server.